umi2002/libumi/examples/usart_to_eeprom/README.md

 1. Open serial monitor at 9600 baud
 2. Type anything you want into the serial monitor
-3. What you typed should be written to the EEPROM.
+3. What you typed should be written to the EEPROM

 **\*Note:** You can try the [eeprom_to_usart](/examples/eeprom_to_usart/) example to test the behavior.